Chicken Rogan Josh Recipe

 Yogurt – Plain yogurt (dahi, curd) makes the base of this Kashmiri chicken curry.

 Oil – Traditionally, this curry is made in either mustard oil or ghee.
+However, you can use any other cooking oil if you prefer.

 Others – You will also need milk, saffron strands, cumin seeds, asafetida (hing), and salt.

-How To Make Chicken Rogan Josh
+How To Make Rogan Josh Chicken Recipe – Step By Step

 Preparation

-Soak 1 pinch of saffron strands in 2 tablespoon milk.
+Step 1: Soak 1 pinch of saffron strands in 2 tablespoon milk.

 • 3-4 black cardamoms